Flexing RISC-V Instruction Subset Processors to Extreme Edge: Experimental Evaluation

-We also introduce two baselines to compare the RISPs.
-The first baseline is an application-independent RISC-V processor supporting the full RV32E ISA (i.e., ~40 instructions) generated using the RISP methodology.
-This is called \textit{RISP-RV32E}.
-The second baseline is \textit{Serv} \cite{b39}, - the world's smallest 32-bit RISC-V processor. \textit{Serv} is a bit serial processor supporting RV32I ISA, and its register file is mapped to on-chip memory rather than having a dedicated register file. \textit{Serv} is configured to support RV32E (i.e., 16 general purpose registers rather than 32)
+The RTL of each RISSP is synthesized using \textit{Pragmatic}’s 0.6µm IGZO-based FlexIC process using a commercial EDA tool.
+Each RISSP is synthesized without the RF to better understand the effects of the instruction subsets in the hardware.
+We also introduce two baselines to compare the RISSPs.
+The first baseline is an application-independent RISC-V processor supporting the full RV32E ISA (\textasciitilde40 instructions) generated using the RISSP methodology.
+This is called \textit{RISSP-RV32E}.
+The second baseline is \textit{Serv} \cite{b39}, - the world's smallest 32-bit RISC-V processor. \textit{Serv} is a bit serial processor supporting RV32I ISA, and its RF is mapped to on-chip memory rather than having a dedicated RF. \textit{Serv} is configured to support RV32E (i.e., 16 general purpose registers rather than 32).